victorchall/vlm-caption/README.md

   - "Summarize the description in four sentences.
 No markdown or special formatting."
 ```

-### Tips:
+### Tips

 - The **final prompt's response** becomes the saved caption.
 I strongly recommend asking for a summary similar to the above example.

 - The more prompts you include the more VRAM and context will be required.

-- max_tokens may also be limited to the context length setting in your service.
-Check your service documentation for configuration.
+- Check your service documentation for configuration to make sure the context window is sufficient.

 - The above example is very strong when used with a more powerful VLM (like Gemma3 27B) and a large global metadata file with detailed descriptions.

 - Experiment with small amounts of data to tweak your prompts.

-## Hint Sources
+### Hint Sources

 Enable additional context sources that get prepended to the first prompt.